-The Eurosystem uses a set of monetary policy instruments and procedures to achieve its primary objective of maintaining price stability, and these form the operational framework to implement the single monetary policy.
+The Eurosystem uses a set of monetary policy instruments and procedures to achieve its primary objective of maintaining price stability, and these form the operational framework for the single monetary policy.

-- the reserves held by counterparties with the Eurosystem, and
+- the reserves held with the Eurosystem by counterparties; and

-- recourse by credit institutions to the Eurosystem's deposit facility.
+- the money held by credit institutions in the deposit facility.

-The Eurosystem as the monopoly supplier of the monetary base is thus able to manage liquidity on the money market and steer money market interest rates.
+This means that the Eurosystem as the monopoly supplier of the monetary base can manage liquidity in the money market and steer the money market interest rates.

 Signalling the monetary policy stance

-In addition to steering interest rates by managing liquidity, the central bank can also signal its monetary policy stance to the money market, which is usually done by changing the conditions under which the central bank is willing to enter into transactions with credit institutions.
+The central bank not only steers liquidity management through interest rates, but can also signal its monetary policy stance to the money market by changing the conditions under which it is willing to enter into transactions with credit institutions.

-In its operations, the central bank also aims to ensure a proper functioning of the money market and to help credit institutions meet their liquidity needs in a smooth manner.
-This is achieved by providing both regular refinancing to credit institutions and facilities that allow them to deal with end-of-day balances and to cushion transitory liquidity fluctuations.
+The central bank also uses its monetary policy operations to ensure that the money market functions properly and to help credit institutions meet their liquidity needs smoothly.
+This is done by giving regular refinancing to credit institutions by providing them with tools that allow them to cushion transitory liquidity fluctuations.

-The operational framework of the Eurosystem's monetary policy is based on the principles laid down in Article 127 of the Treaty on European Union, which states that in pursuing its objectives, the Eurosystem "shall act in accordance with the principle of an open market economy with free competition, favouring an efficient allocation of resources and in compliance with the principles set out in Article 119".
-In addition to the principles set out in the Treaty on European Union, the operational framework follows several other guiding principles as well as this.
+The principles of the Eurosystem's monetary policy framework are laid down in Article 127 of the Treaty on the Functioning of the European Union, which states that in pursuing its objectives, the Eurosystem "shall act in accordance with the principle of an open market economy with free competition, favouring an efficient allocation of resources and in compliance with the principles set out in Article 119".
+The operational framework follows several other guiding principles as well as this.

-The most important principle is operational efficiency, which can be defined as the capacity of the operational framework to enable monetary policy decisions to feed through as precisely and as fast as possible to short-term money market rates.
+The most important principle is operational efficiency, which can be defined as the capacity of the operational framework to transmit monetary policy decisions as precisely and as fast as possible to short-term money market rates.

 Equal treatment and harmonisation

-Another principle is that credit institutions must be treated equally irrespective of their size and location in the euro area.
-The harmonisation of rules and procedures helps to ensure equal treatment by trying to provide identical conditions to all credit institutions in the euro area in transactions with the Eurosystem.
+Another key principle is that credit institutions in the euro area must be treated equally irrespective of their size and location.
+The harmonisation of rules and procedures helps to ensure equal treatment by providing identical conditions for all credit institutions in the euro area in transactions with the Eurosystem.

-One principle specific to the Eurosystem is the decentralised implementation of monetary policy.
-This means that the required reserve limit and the volume of regular refinancing operations, i.e. the total amount of short-term loans granted to credit institutions in the Eurosystem, are set by the Governing Council of the European Central Bank, but monetary policy transactions are intermediated by national central banks.
+The Eurosystem follows the principle of decentralised implementation of monetary policy.
+This means that the minimum reserve requirement and the size of regular refinancing operations, meaning the total amount of short-term loans granted to credit institutions in the Eurosystem, are set by the Governing Council of the European Central Bank, but monetary policy transactions are the responsibility of the national central banks.